Protecting intellectual property

 Read more on domain name and trade mark conflicts.

-If you are a UK business and you want to register a .eu domain name after 1 January 2021, see registering and renewing .eu domain names in the UK.
+If you are a UK business and you want to register a .eu domain name, see registering and renewing .eu domain names in the UK.